Pweder3/SMORT/Documentation/Planning/Launching Mechanism.md

 ## Internal Launch Mech

-Have the igniter in the rocket motor mounted in the shell.
-When droped down the barrel the wires that go to the igniter will be bridged and have current flow through them.
+Have the igniter in the rocket motor mounted in the shell?
+When dropped down the barrel the wires that go to the igniter will be bridged and have current flow through them.

 Pros:
 - Safe